-Tension can manifest itself in the body due to physical / emotional trauma, lack of / over use of movements in specific patterns.
+Tension can manifest itself in the body due to physical / emotional trauma and lack of / over use of movements in specific patterns.
 There can be many other causes, but these are some of the big ones.

-In essence your muscles, tendons, fascia, etc can only do two things, when it comes to helping you to move the vehicle that is your body:
+In essence, your tissues (muscles, tendons, fascia etc.) can only do two things when it comes to helping you to move the vehicle that is your body:

 The process of overcoming the many limitations in my mobility was the vehicle to more ease and freedom in simple, yet critical natural human positions - like the squat.

-For me I experience great inspiration from children and their natural embodiment of freedom.
-It’s something that becomes more of a reality with every inch of new range I get through the practicing the approach to full body flexibility I’ve developed over the years.
+For me, I experience great inspiration from children and their natural embodiment of freedom.
+It's something that becomes more of a reality with every inch of new range I gain through practicing the approach to full body flexibility I've developed over the years.